alexei-led/kube-ssm-agent/README.md

 ## Continuously Updated with GitHub Actions

 The `kube-ssm-agent` is automatically updated when a new version of [Amazon SSM Agent](https://github.com/aws/amazon-ssm-agent) is released.

 A GitHub Actions [Check SSM Release](https://github.com/alexei-led/kube-ssm-agent/actions?query=workflow%3A"Check+SSM+Release) workflow checks for a new version of Amazon SSM Agent, once a day, and triggers a new [Docker Image CI](https://github.com/alexei-led/kube-ssm-agent/actions?query=workflow%3A"Docker+Image+CI) workflow, if a new version is available.

 ## Pre-request

-### Option 1 (working)
+### Option 1

 Assign `AmazonEC2RoleforSSM` policy to EC2 instance profile.

-### Option 2 (not working yet)
+### Option 2

 **Note**: this option is not working yet ...